sogoiii/lets-control-a-drone/README.md

 Connecting to ArDrone:
 ---------
-I assume you are in root of the project within the terminal.
+On your computer you need to install and use the ardrone-wpa2 repo from github.

 1. download [ardrone-wpa2](https://github.com/daraosn/ardrone-wpa2) from github
 2. Connect battery to ardrone